vertigobr/java7/README.md

-# java7
+# Liferay62cesMysqlSolr
-Oracle JDK 7
+Liferay62ces and Mysql and Solr all over Oracle JDK 7 on CentOS